CIS-566-Fall-2021/final-project/README.md

 of these abilities.
 For the generator, we want to be able to take in a set of inputs (placements of points of interests, obstacle/puzzle elements, start and end positions) which would then be used to generate a solvable dungeon.
 There may or may not be combat elements based on time contraints, but basic combat elements with enemies/boss seem very possible.
 This game would be played from a top-down view (like 2.5d) on a grid (although this could probably be changed to free-form/hexagonal/etc with enough persuasion).

 #### Goal
-- What do you intend to achieve with this project?
+- What have you achieved with this project?

-We want to be able to generate a solvable dungeon with obstacle and unlockable abilty elements.
-We also want to be able to incorporate a level of "hand-craftedness" by being able to generate the dungeon when given placements of key elements and perhaps path retrictions (like placed walls).
-Solvable here means the player is able to get to the final room without encountering a configuration where the player can't get to the end because an ability is locked behind an unbypassable obstacle.
-It'd be nice to have the game be playable.
+We generate a solvable horror level with obstacle and unlockable elements.
+The obstacles are represented by tombstones, and the unlockable element is the corresponding colored flower.
+Once you've picked up a flower, you can "unlock" all tombstones of that corresponding color.
+The level is solvable, meaning that the player is able to get to the final room without encountering a configuration where the player can't get to the end because an ability is locked behind an unbypassable obstacle.
+Currently our project is not playable, and only generates a map.

+To be more technical about how the map is being generated, we !!!!BEN PLEASE ADD STUFF HERE!!!!

+This then outputs a text file, where different symbols correspond to different elements.
+We store this file in an array, and use it as a reference for which tile to draw.
+All tiles of the same type are drawn using instanced shading.

+The interactive demo also supports camera movement.
+You can zoom in and out of the map by scrolling, and pan around using the right mouse button click and drag.

 #### Inspiration/reference: